International Shipping

 When buying imported goods from a foreign supplier, there are certain steps that you will need to take to comply with import regulations, duty waivers, customs clearance and, occasionally, payment to the supplier in a foreign currency.

-If the UC must pay for shipping and customs, AND is the Importer on Record, then then you may need to engage AmericanCargo, UC’s contract supplier for Freight Forwarding and Customs Brokerage.
+If the UC must pay for shipping and customs, AND is the Importer on Record, then you may need to engage AmericanCargo, UC’s contract supplier for Freight Forwarding and Customs Brokerage.
 If the vendor is paying for the entire shipment, including customs, AND the vendor is the Importer on Record, then the vendor's freight forwarder and customs broker is acceptable and you will not be invoiced from UC’s customs broker.

 Visit Supply Chain Management’s Guidance on Importing Goods from a Foreign Supplier.